Blessing ceremony of the Unification Church: Reaction

 Moon's practice of matching couples was very unusual in both Christian tradition and in modern Western culture and attracted much attention and controversy.
 Members of some churches have expressed concerns that people of their churches taking part in Blessing ceremonies might join the Unification Church.
 In 1998, journalist Peter Maass reported that some Unification Church members were dismayed and grumbled when Moon extended the Blessing to non-members because they had not gone through the same course that members had.

 In 2001, the Unification Church came into conflict with the Roman Catholic Church when 71-year-old Catholic archbishop Emmanuel Milingo and Maria Sung, a 43-year-old Korean acupuncturist, married in a Unification Church Blessing ceremony, presided over by Moon and his wife.
 Following his marriage, the archbishop was called to the Vatican by Pope John Paul II, where he was asked not to see his wife anymore and to move to a Capuchin monastery.
 Sung went on a hunger strike to protest their separation.
-This attracted much media attention.
+This attracted much press attention.
 Milingo is now an advocate of the removal of the requirement for celibacy by priests in the Catholic Church.
 He is the founder of Married Priests Now!.

 The Blessing ceremony figured in the plot of Don DeLillo's 1991 novel Mao II.
 In 2007, the British television network Channel 4 aired a documentary film by Ulster producer Brian Henry Martin's Doubleband Films, entitled My Big Fat Moonie Wedding, about some of the participants in the 1982 Blessing ceremony of over 2,000 couples which took place in Madison Square Garden.

 In his 2009 autobiography, Tahoe Boy: A Journey Back Home, Pat Hickey, a state representative in Nevada and former member of the Unification Church of the United States who took part in the same ceremony, wrote about his experience of being matched to his future wife by Moon.

 In 2012, British Producer Firecracker Films produced a television documentary on second-generation Unification Church couples who attended a Blessing ceremony in Korea entitled Married to the Moonies.
 It was broadcast on Channel 4 and later on TLC in the United States under the title Mass Moon Wedding.